fzerocentral/fzerocentral-api-rails/README.md

   * `rails db:migrate` (runs the database migrations)
   * `rails server` (runs the server)
 * In a web browser, navigate to the server URL given in the output of `rails server`, and ensure that you get a response.

+## Very brief overview

+Obviously, knowing Ruby on Rails will go a long way towards understanding this codebase.
+For those not very familiar with Rails, you can at least find the database models at `db/schema.rb`, and the URL/endpoint definitions at `config/routes.rb` (see the [Rails guide on routing](https://guides.rubyonrails.org/routing.html) for details).

+Games and Users sit at the top of the database-relationships hierarchy.
+So, create those first, then create the other objects as allowed by foreign key constraints.